AdamGeorge4/Route1BusTracker/README.md

 1.1.1

 Coming Improvements:
-Selecting which Bust Line to Track
+Selecting which Bus Line to Track
 Centering the Map on the location tag generated with each track